Women's outfitwork

 Color theory

-Earth tones against pastels — olive with pale blue, khaki with blush — is a quietly spring-leaning combination.
-The earth tone keeps the pastel from looking precious; the pastel lifts the earth tone.
+Olive with pale blue, khaki with blush — the earth tone keeps the pastel from turning precious; the pastel lifts the earth tone out of uniform territory.

 Leather tote bag